Projects Studio

 All Blog News Press Podcast

-Small, Bright, and Brilliant: The New Snug Connected to Nature
+Small, Bright and Brilliant: The New Snug Connected to Nature

 Rethinking the Snug for Modern Living

-Designing the Snug: Light, Materiality, and Views
+Designing the Snug: Light, Materiality and Views

-This approach to designing snugs — bright, sunken, and intimately connected to nature — has become a defining feature of many of our recent projects.
+This feature has defined many of our recent projects.
 From the playful layering in the Appleby Road house to the carefully composed garden views in Bristol House, and the serene window seat overlooking the pond at Hawthorne House, we are constantly exploring new ways to blend interior comfort with outdoor calm.
-Each project offers a fresh interpretation, but all share the goal of crafting spaces that feel both private and alive.

 A Snug for Real Life

-In many Australian homes, the “rumpus room” is a beloved informal space for kids to play, make noise, and unwind.
-Our version of the snug channels a similar spirit of casual comfort but with a layered sophistication — connected visually and physically to the garden, designed with natural materials, and crafted to be a serene retreat for all ages.
-It’s a flexible, family-friendly space that blends practicality with warmth and design intelligence.
+In many Australian homes, the ‘rumpus room’ is a beloved informal space for kids to play, make noise, and unwind.
+Our version of the snug channels a similar spirit of casual comfort but with a layered sophistication: connected visually and physically to the garden, designed with natural materials and crafted to be a serene retreat for all ages.

 Why Every Home Needs a Modern Snug